President pro tempore of the Senate of the Philippines: Unverified or uncertain tenures

-Sources claim that at least two senators served as president pro tempore of the Senate for uncertain periods during the Senate presidency of Manuel L. Quezon.
-It is unclear whether Rafael Palma or Francisco Enage held the position in an official capacity or served in an acting capacity during Sergio Osmeña’s tenure as Senate president pro tempore.
+Sources claim that Francisco Enage and Claro M. Recto served as president pro tempore of the Senate for two uncertain periods during the Senate presidency of Manuel L. Quezon.
+It is unclear whether Enage and Recto held the position in an official capacity or served in an acting capacity during Sergio Osmeña and José Avelino’s tenures, respectively, as Senate president pro tempore.